shrusti100/mac_ce_encoder/readme.md

 The program reads input from a text file named input.txt.

 This file defines:
-->Total MAC PDU size
+Total MAC PDU size
-->Number of MAC Control Elements (CEs) to encode
+Number of MAC Control Elements (CEs) to encode
-->CE blocks with parameters
+CE blocks with parameters

  ## Compilation
 To compile the project, run: